-First year of membership:

-Second year of membership:

-Third year of membership:

-Fourth year of membership/each year thereafter:
+First year of membership: fifteen (15) days Second year of membership: thirty (30) days Third year of membership: forty-five (45) days Fourth year of membership/each year thereafter: sixty (60) days

 Days may be approved for illness and/or disability of a member only.
 Such days will be counted toward the twelve- work- week entitlement under FMLA.
 Days shall not be granted for a member to care for someone else who is ill or disabled.